 The States’ public pension scheme forms an important source of income for the majority of pensioners in Guernsey and it is the largest single item of expenditure in the overall budget.

-In 2020 the States’ pension scheme cost £134m, and it is estimated that it might cost more than £184m a year by 2040.
+In 2023 the States’ pension scheme is expected cost £157m, and it is estimated that it might cost more than £190m a year by 2040.

 The States have built up reserves which are available to help pay for pensions and help mitigate some of the cost increase.
 However, more is being paid out in pensions each year than is being received in contributions, which means the reserve will run out if more money is not provided to support the scheme.

 Even in a small community like ours, the States-maintained education system is broad and diverse, covering early years, primary, secondary, post-16, special needs and adult learning, as well as a number of support services across numerous sites.
 Throughout our education system lies the common purpose of ensuring the best possible outcomes for all learners, to make tangible differences to their lives and the community as a whole.
-From 2024, all States post-16 education will be delivered from one campus, ensuring parity of esteem across traditional academic, professional and vocational pathways, reflecting both the changing world of work and the types of skills required by local industry.

-In 2020 the States spent £81m on education, sport, and culture.
+In 2023 the States expect to spend £83m on education, sport, and culture.

 Traffic & Highway Services maintains and improves the condition of the island’s public highways and looks to enable options for Islanders when it comes to getting around the island through contracting a public bus service, expanding walking and cycling infrastructure and improving road safety.
 It is also a facilitator of works needed within the road so that businesses can ensure essential services, such as utilities, are continuously provided to residents and other businesses.
 Driver & Vehicle Licensing also sits within this service area and processes all enquiries involving vehicle licences, ownership and permits, as well as providing practical and theory driving tests.